PoisotLab/ms_straight_lines/manuscript.md

 ### Parameter estimates for all models

-**Table 2.
-Parameter estimates for all models**.
-Mean and standard deviation (SD) is given for each parameter.

 | model                | Equation for $\hat{L}$     | parameter | interpretation                       | value | SD     |
 |----------------------|----------------------------|-----------|--------------------------------------|-------|--------|
 | Link-species scaling | $bS$                       | $b$       | number of links per species          | 2.2   | 0.047  |